ChromeCoveredClone/zoidberg/README.md

 any pronouns! i remain always anonymous so it doesn't matter.

-i loooove music!! i'd die without it, so here's my main favorite artists!!
+i loooove music!! i'd die without it, so here's my main favorite artists!! (i'm actually trying to rebuild my taste 'cause i'm having a fixation right now)
 ↓
-- interpol, gorillaz, beck, daft punk, blur, the strokes, MGMT, muse, the killers, queens of the stone age, modest mouse
+- ween.

 i don't bite! i overall am not picky with people unless you somehow check the checkmark of basic DNI standards. please, be a decent person for the life of anyone.